Peter Davis (theater historian): Research

 Davis researches early American theatre, Restoration theatre and Eighteenth Century cultural history.

 He is the author of From Androboros to the First Amendment: A History of America's First Play.
 In his review, James Holsinger noted that the book helped to "resituate the early American canon" by taking closet dramas seriously.
-Another book, The Stage in Crisis, on the economic history of the American stage in the Nineteenth Century is due out in 2017 published by Palgrave-Macmillan.
+Another book, The Stage in Crisis, on the economic history of the American stage in the Nineteenth Century was published in 2017 by Palgrave-Macmillan.
 He is also the author of the blog, "This Day in Theatre History".

 His articles and reviews are found in established theatre journals.
 He contributed several articles to The Cambridge History of American Theatre (1999), winner of the Barnard Hewitt Award from the American Society for Theatre Research and the Special Jury Award of the Theatre Library Association.
 He was a 1988 recipient of an NEH research grant to study in effects of the Panic of 1873 on the American theatre industry.

 Davis has delivered numerous academic papers at conferences and is a frequent lecturer on American theatre history.